Offered in: Chicago | Schaumburg

-Students lacking these prerequisites may be admitted provisionally until they have been completed satisfactorily (grade of B- or better).
+Students lacking prerequisite coursework may be admitted provisionally until outstanding courses have been completed satisfactorily (grade of B- or better).
 None of the prerequisite courses may be used toward fulfillment of the requirements for the master's degree.

 New students must consult with the graduate program director upon admission to the graduate program.
-Each graduate student is required to meet with a graduate advisor at least once each semester to select appropriate courses for the following semester.
-Continuing students who have completed at least one semester of graduate study (or 6 credit hours) with a grade average of 3.0 or higher should consult with their advisors to discuss research and independent study opportunities.
+Each graduate student is required to meet with a faculty advisor at least once each semester to select appropriate courses for the following semester.
+Continuing students who have completed at least one semester of graduate study (or 6 credit hours) with a grade average of 3.0 or higher should consult with their advisors to discuss research, internship, independent study and other career development opportunities.

 The Master of Science degree in Biology requires a minimum of 36 credit hours, at least 27 of which must be completed at Roosevelt University.
-Students may focus their studies in the areas of cellular and molecular biology, physiology and developmental biology, conservation ecology, or biochemistry.
+Each student will develop an academic plan in consultation with a faculty advisor.
+Students may focus their studies in the areas of Cellular & Molecular Biology, Physiology & Developmental Biology, or Ecology, Evolution & Conservation Biology.
 See below for recommended courses in each area of focus.

 Research and Independent Study

-All students must complete 3 credit hours of research training by enrolling in either Research in Biology under the sponsorship of a faculty member (BIOL 492 RESEARCH IN BIOLOGY) or in the scheduled Research Methods course (BIOL 468 RESEARCH METHODS).
+All students must complete 3 credit hours of research training by enrolling in either Research in Biology under the sponsorship of a faculty member (BIOL 492 RESEARCH IN BIOLOGY) or in the regularly scheduled Research Methods course (BIOL 468 RESEARCH METHODS).
 It is recommended that BIOL 492 RESEARCH IN BIOLOGY be taken for 3 credit hours in a single semester, but it may be taken in increments to total 3 credit hours.
 Following the initial research experience, qualified students may pursue advanced study toward a master's thesis by enrolling in 3 to 6 additional credit hours of thesis work (BIOL 485 THESIS).

-The remaining coursework for the degree may be chosen from the list below or from other scheduled courses in BIOL, CHEM or BCHM at the 400-level.
-Class schedules for each academic term will be determined in consultation with a faculty advisor.
+The coursework for the degree will be chosen from the list below, from other scheduled courses in BIOL, CHEM or BCHM at the 400-level or through individualized registration as described above.

 |BIOL 492||RESEARCH IN BIOLOGY||3|